 Here, we'll explore what TPM actually involves, and also take a closer look at how it benefits manufacturers, food service companies, energy providers and firms from various other heavy industrial sectors.

-The TPM approach focuses on the maximization of productivity and lifespan of equipment by allowing workers to take responsibility.
+At its core, the TPM approach is about the maximization of productivity — as well as the lifespan of equipment — by allowing workers to take more responsibility for these issues on a day-to-day basis.
 This is achieved in the following ways: